piyush-tech26/regime-shift/README.md

 - **Full covariance matrices** — captures cross-feature relationships within each regime

 **Training via Baum-Welch algorithm:**
 The EM algorithm iteratively estimates the transition matrix, emission parameters (mean and covariance per state), and initial state probabilities that maximize the likelihood of the observed data.
-Convergence typically achieves 47,748 log-likelihood on the full sample.

 **State assignment via Viterbi algorithm:**
 Once fit, the Viterbi algorithm finds the most likely sequence of hidden states given the observations — the classification each day belongs to.